What is ocular myasthenia gravis?

 In individuals with MG, the immune system produces antibodies that block or destroy these receptors.
 It can impact up to about 80% of the receptors in a particular muscle group.
 While the body is able to replace receptors, it cannot do so at a fast enough rate to maintain muscle strength.
 This causes the weakness associated with MG.

 Myasthenia gravis is not genetically transmitted, nor is it contagious.
-It can occur at any age but is most commonly found in women under 40 and men over 60.
-Many individuals who develop systemic MG initially experience ocular symptoms.
+It can occur at any age but tends to be more common in women under 40 and men over 60.
+Many individuals who develop MG initially experience ocular symptoms.

 What causes ocular myasthenia gravis?

 Eye muscles have certain features that can make them more susceptible to the effects of MG.
-They have fewer receptors compared to other muscles in the body, so they will quickly feel the effects when antibodies attack.
+They have fewer receptors compared to other muscles in the body, and may be one of the first tissues to be impacted when antibodies attack.

 The muscles around the eye also contract at a much faster rate and are more easily fatigued than muscles that contract more slowly.